kgrid/kgrid-site/docs/integrator/activator.md

 ## Running With External Runtime

-The activator also has a proxy adapter which can connect to an external runtime and execute code natively in that environment instead of in the embedded javascript engine.
-Currently we have created a Node.js remote environment which can be used to execute javascript code:
+The activator also has a proxy adapter which can connect to an external runtime and execute code natively in that environment.
+Currently we have created a reference implementation of a Node.js remote environment which can be used to execute JavaScript code.
+To use the [KGrid Node.js runtime](https://www.npmjs.com/package/@kgrid/noderuntime), here is the step-by-step instruction.

 1. Follow the same steps as above for downloading and starting up an activator.
 1. Download the javascript runtime by running `npm install -g @kgrid/noderuntime`